 Author: Sarah Simpkin

-In this new column we’ll be featuring interviews with local library, archives and museum staff and students.
-Our first interviewee is Emily Kingsland!
+In this column we’ll be featuring interviews with local library, archives and museum staff and students.
+Our second interviewee is Sandy Hervieux.

 Who are you?

 I’m Sandy Hervieux, Head of User Services at Saint-Paul University in Ottawa.
 I’m from Montreal, but have been here in this role since July.

 It’s a fairly new position for Saint-Paul.
 I supervise our service desk staff which includes reference and circulation services, and oversee our library study spaces (including computer workstations and study rooms).
 I also do library outreach, including supporting our brand new website, leading workshops, and promoting our services.

 Wow, this sounds like quite the portfolio.
 How have your previous jobs prepared you for this one?

 When I was in library school at McGill, I worked as a student reference librarian at Concordia University.
 My supervisor, Rajiv Johal, was Interim Head of Information Services and a great mentor.
 He taught me about reference and user services work in general, and also how to manage information services.
 We also got to do projects in the summer, including a complete website audit, research for the University Librarian, and an evaluation of our microform collection.

 What’s your favourite part of the User Services role?

 I really enjoy doing reference, and also teaching how to do reference.
 It’s rewarding when you can alleviate some of the anxiety students feel about research.